Competition Guideline and rules:

 - What we DO want - Horror, the supernatural, thrillers and suspence, crime, believable fantasy, urban legends and the unusual.
 You can throw in a touch of humour if you want and use a mixture of genres.

-- What we DON'T want - Non-fiction, erotica, sexy vampires or warewolves, romance, children' stories, poems, politics, fanstory, superheroes, or anything other than what is mentioned in our DO list. -- Think scary and unusual, strange and unnerving.
+- What we DON'T want - Non-fiction, erotica, sexy vampires or warewolves, romance, children' stories, poems, politics, fanstory, superheroes, or anything other than what is mentioned in our DO list. -- Think Dcary and Unuerving, Strange and Unusual.

 - Don't even bother entering if your story contains - Extreme violence towards children, women or animals.
 Descrimination or hate towards anyone from anywhere for whatever reason.
+Any text that could be construed as detrimental to anyone in anyway will be replaced with another if the story is chosen.
 Swearing is fine as long as it goes with the essence of the story and is not overused.
-Extreme profanity may be watered-down in the event the story gets placed or long listed for publication.
+Extreme profanity may be watered-down.

 - All entries must be stand alone stories with a beginning, a middle and an end.
 (With a twist preferably)